Best Melbourne Shopping

 Queen Victoria Market

-Popular with locals and tourists alike for bargains!
-Also boasts quality fresh produce in abundance!
+Popular with locals and tourists alike for bargains and quality fresh produce in abundance.
 Love the buzz early in the mornings!
 This is a Melbourne institution for over 120 years and I know people who've been coming here for decades.
+A world class market that is walking distance from the city (or a short tram ride down Elizabeth St).

 Many come for the stalls and bargains on belts, flags, clothing, toys and leather jackets which is cool.
 All kinds of unique products are sold here!
 Something for everyone!